 | ^^^^^^ cannot move out of borrowed content

-This tells us we can’t call join because we only have a mutable borrow of each worker, and join takes ownership of its argument.
-In order to solve this, we need a way to move the thread out of the Worker instance that owns thread so that join can consume the thread.
-We saw a way to do this in Listing 17-15: if Worker holds an Option<thread::JoinHandle<()> instead, we can call the take method on the Option to move the value out of the Some variant and leave a None variant in its place.
+The error tells us we can’t call join because we only have a mutable borrow of each worker, and join takes ownership of its argument.
+To solve this issue, we need to move the thread out of the Worker instance that owns thread so join can consume the thread.
+We did this in Listing 17-15: if Worker holds an Option<thread::JoinHandle<()> instead, we can call the take method on the Option to move the value out of the Some variant and leave a None variant in its place.
 In other words, a Worker that is running will have a Some variant in thread, and when we want to clean up a worker, we’ll replace Some with None so the worker doesn’t have a thread to run.

 So we know we want to update the definition of Worker like this:

-Filename: src/lib.rs
+src/lib.rs

 struct Worker {